craftingcity/RollHighOrDie/Selections Glossary/Traits/Traits.md

 #### Inherit and Replace
 When one ability "inherits and replaces" another, the first ability gains all text, properties, and effects of the requirement ability, effectively acting as the requirement ability plus the new text of the first ability.

-## Low-light Visibility
-###### REQ: INNATE
-'You excel under low-light conditions where others falter.
-Often, you find carrying a light at night unnecessary.'
-- You are always under the 'Low-light Visibility' [[Condition]].

-## Boiling Blood
-###### REQ: INNATE
-''
-- When you take your first Wound during an Encounter, until the end of the Encounter, you gain +2 to your Reflex and Fortitude Defenses and +2 to your Weapon Damage.

-## Innate Teleportation
-###### REQ: 3EXP
-''
--

-## Accurate
-###### REQ: 3EXP
-''
--

-## Alert
-###### REQ: 3EXP

-## Striker
-###### REQ: 3EXP
-''
-- During an Encounter, you have Advantage on Attacks against creatures that have not yet taken their turn.

-## Enduring
-###### REQ: 4EXP
-'For one reason or another, you simply do not get hurt as much as others do.
-More than once, you've stood tall where others fall into unconsciousness.'
-- When you gain this Trait, increase your Constitution Score by 1.
-- When you would take your first Wound during an Encounter, you do not.
-Instead, expend a Hit Die and regain the number rolled plus your Constitution Modifier as Vitality.
-You may only use this ability once between Long Rests.